codragonzuo/studynotes/PerformanceProgramming/README.md

  - Eliminate Temporaries with op=()

 ### Key Points

- -• A temporary object could penalize performance twice in the form of constructor and destructor computations.
+ - A temporary object could penalize performance twice in the form of constructor and destructor computations.
- -• Declaring a constructor explicit will prevent the compiler from using it for type conversion behind your back.
+ - Declaring a constructor explicit will prevent the compiler from using it for type conversion behind your back.
- -• A temporary object is often created by the compiler to fix a type mismatch.
+ - A temporary object is often created by the compiler to fix a type mismatch.
 You can avoid it by function overloading.
- -• Avoid object copy if you can.
-Pass and return objects by reference. 避免对象拷贝，按引用传递和返回对象。 -• You can eliminate temporaries by using <op>= operators where <op> may be +, -, *, or /.
+ - Avoid object copy if you can.
+Pass and return objects by reference. 避免对象拷贝，按引用传递和返回对象。
+ - You can eliminate temporaries by using <op>= operators where <op> may be +, -, *, or /.

+## 6. Single-Threaded Memory Pooling

+The design space for special-purpose memory managers is multidimensional.
+At least two dimensions easily come to mind: size and concurrency.
+The size dimension has two distinct points:

+- Fixed-size Memory managers that allocate memory blocks of a single fixed size.
+ - Variable-size Memory managers that allocate memory blocks of any size.
+Request size is not known in advance.

+Similarly, the concurrent dimension has two points as well:

+- Single-threaded The memory manager is confined to a single thread.
+The memory is used by a single thread and does not cross thread boundary.
+This class is not concerned with multiple threads stepping on one another.
+ - Multithreaded This memory manager is used by multiple threads concurrently.
+The implementation will have code fragments whose exceution is mutually exclusive.
+Only one thread can execute in any of these fragments at any point in time.

+### Key Points

+ - Flexibility trades off with speed.
+As the power and flexibility of memory management increases, execution speed decreases.
+ - The global memory manager (implemented by new() and delete()) is general purpose and consequently expensive.
+ - Specialized memory managers can be more than an order of magnitude faster than the global one. 专用内存管理器比全局内存管理器快一个数量级以上。
+ - If you allocate mostly memory blocks of a fixed size, a specialized fixed-size memory manager will provide a significant performance boost.
+ - A similar boost is available if you allocate mostly memory blocks that are confined to a single thread.
+A single-threaded memory manager will help by skipping over the concurrency issues that the global new() and delete() must handle.